 You must be already familiar with this type of coffee as it is about 60% of the coffee production in the world.
 The cultivation of the Arabica takes place in the regions of high altitudes that have steady rainfalls and also have shade in plenty amount.
 It is straightforward to take care of Arabica trees as compared to the others because these trees are less than 6 feet tall.

 As they are small, harvesting them is easier as well.
-This Arabica coffee is the most delicate type of coffee among all the 4.
-This coffee plant is easy to be damaged by climates and disease.
-As the Arabica coffee beans are the most common type of coffee harvested around the world, they are being cultivated in huge amount.
+This Arabica coffee is the most delicate type of coffee among all 4.
+This coffee plant is easy to be damaged by climate and disease.
+As the Arabica coffee beans are the most common type of coffee harvested around the world, they are being cultivated in huge amounts.

 If the coffee plantations of Arabica are developed in an unsuitable environment, then it becomes a double effort to take care of them and keep them healthy.
 It becomes essential to take care of Arabica plantations as contamination of just one tree can lead to the contamination of the entire crop.

-The high quality of Arabica beans come with a bright body and possess acidity in an adequate amount.
+The high-quality Arabica beans come with a bright body and possess acidity in an adequate amount.
 They are multilayered with aromas and flavors.
 If you are growing a coffee at home then to get the best results, you need Arabica coffee, which has a full body and has a lower quantity of acidity.

 2. Robusta coffee